 Roman churches are full of extravagantly elaborate funerary monuments, but few can match that of Princess Maria Flaminia Odescalchi Chigi, which can be found in the church of Santa Maria del Popolo.

 This towering monument was built in 1772 in memory of the young princess, who died in childbirth, aged only 20.
-It was designed by Paolo Posi (1708-76), an architect from Siena, and executed by Agostino Penna.
+It was designed by Paolo Posi (1708-76), an architect from Siena, and executed by the Roman sculptor Agostino Penna (1728-1800).

-Fifty years later Marie-Henri Beyle (1783-1842), the French writer better known as Stendhal, dismissed it as an 'outburst of the execrable taste of the 18th century' (Promenades dans Rome, 1827).
+Fifty years later Marie-Henri Beyle (1783-1842), the French writer better known as Stendhal, dismissed the monument as an 'outburst of the execrable taste of the 18th century' (Promenades dans Rome, 1827).

-Santa Maria del Popolo contains another monument to a woman who died (1852) in childbirth, albeit one that is much less flamboyant in form.
-The tomb of Teresa Stefania Pelzer di Aquisgrana is situated in the Cerasi Chapel, to the left of the high altar.
+Santa Maria del Popolo contains another monument to a woman who died (1852) in childbirth, albeit one that is much less flamboyant in form: the tomb of Teresa Stefania Pelzer di Aquisgrana is situated in the Cerasi Chapel.

 Search Walks in Rome: